OP-Engineering/op-sqlite/docs/docs/installation.md

 npx expo prebuild
 ```

+This package only runs on `iOS`, `Android` and `macOS`, same as `expo-sqlite`, this is a technical limitation as sqlite does not run on the browser.

 # Configuration

 SQLite is very customizable on compilation level. op-sqlite also allows you add extensions or even change the base implementation.
 You can do this by adding the following to your `package.json`: